 When a fellow student saw a Facebook post suggesting that a classmate was contemplating suicide, the student used the Report Bullying feature to share their concerns with administrators.
 Within seconds, Public Information Officer Laura Boss received a Critical Alert to her smartphone.
 Even though the report came in after regular school hours, Boss was able to immediately contact the district’s school resource team.
 Within minutes, an existing protocol for notifying the student’s parents was put into action.

 “It was a sigh of relief that we had something in place,” says Boss, “that we had an outlet that somebody could use to report something like this.”
 Days after the first suicide threat was reported, another concern was received.
 This time, a fellow student reported that one of their classmates had talked seriously about suicide.
 Again, the alert came in and protocols for urgent parental intervention were immediately followed.

-As we work to raise awareness about the crippling effects of bullying on students this October, school leaders should also work to develop practical strategies for empowering students and keeping them safe.
+As we work to raise awareness about the crippling effects of bullying on students, school leaders should also work to develop practical strategies for empowering students and keeping them safe.
 In each of the three examples above, school districts partnered with K12 Insight to launch Let’s Talk!, a cloud-based community engagement solution that engages schools and communities in two-way conversations about critical issues.